Thinking of travelling to or within Russia but undecided on which destination to go?

 One of the largest open-air museums in Russia has been built on the island of Kizhi in the middle of Lake Onega, 68 km from Petrozavodsk, the capital of Karelia.
-Boats ferry visitors across the lake to the island, and the enchanting wooden structures of Kizhi slowly come into view like a scene from a storybook.
+Boats ferry visitors across the lake to the island, and the enchanting wooden structures of Kizhi slowly come into view as a scene from a storybook.
 One of the greatest cultural attractions in Russia and certainly attractive to Russia destination guide travellers, Kizhi is immediately recognisable thanks to the iconic Transfiguration Church.
 This masterpiece of timber architecture features five tiers of 22 wooden domes, built in 1714 without the use of a single nail.
 The pine walls and domes of the church change colour as the day progresses.
 The Kizhi State Museum is home to dozens of 18th and 19th-century log buildings, some furnished in period style, moved here from traditional Karelian villages during the Soviet era.

 The Russia destination guide presents to you one of the most spectacular sights in Karelia.
 Ruskeala was formerly a marble quarry, mined by the Swedes, Finns and Russians for around three centuries.
 Dynamite was used to extracting the marble, eventually creating a vast, steep-sided canyon which became inundated with groundwater.
 The 109-metre wide canyon now stretches for 456 metres and its sides are riddled with caves and grottoes.
 Tall pines sprout from the tops of the canyon walls and the groundwater has become a river of deep emerald green, creating a truly beautiful union of the natural and the man-made.
 The canyon can be traversed by boat, and some of the caves and mine shafts can be explored with a professional guide.